Army Reserve, Maryland state official find common bond in supporting troops

+“Being an Army Reserve ambassador gives me the opportunity to carry the Chief of Army Reserve’s message to decision makers and influencers,” Ambassador Spiegel explained.
+“I have advocated for the Army Reserve before the legislature and administration officials.

+Army Reserve ambassadors help to educate the public, community leaders, and congressional staff offices about the capabilities and values of the Army Reserve and the Soldiers who live and work in their communities.

-Maryland State Delegate Ryan Spiegel takes part in a tandem jump with the U.S. Army Parachute Team, known as the Golden Knights.
-“Building goodwill between those who are elected to represent our communities and those who sacrifice and serve to protect our democracy and freedom is critical,” he said in a recent interview.
-(Courtesy photo)
+“In our nation, we understand and take pride in the importance of a professional, non-partisan armed forces that is loyal to our Constitution and laws,” Delegate Spiegel said.
+“Building goodwill between those who are elected to represent our communities and those who sacrifice and serve to protect our democracy and freedom is critical.”

 |Date Taken: